hyperledger/besu-docs/docs/Reference/API-Methods.md

 | `6`        | ETC   | Kotti   | PoA test network using Clique |
 | `7`        | ETC   | Mordor  | PoW test network              |

+!!! note

+    For almost all networks network ID and chain ID are the same.

+    The only networks in the table above with different network and chain IDs are Classic with a chain ID of `61` and Mordor with a chain ID of `63`.

 !!! example

     === "curl HTTP request"